 Author Archives: Glenn Walker

 Biff Bam Pop! presents The GAR!
 Podcast, the Glenn Walker and Ray Cornwall weekly podcast where they talk unrehearsed about whatever happens to come to mind.
 It’s an audio-zine for your mind, a nerd exploration of a nerd world.
-This week, we’re kvetching about being old, remembering cassettes and vinyl, talking Philadelphia sports, and just generally telling kids to get off our lawn.
+This week, Ray returns, and we’re talking about Glenn’s movie serial stash, Brock Lesnar, and what’s good on Amazon Prime, along with all the usual stuff.
 See and hear more after the jump.

 Biff Bam Pop! presents The GAR!
 Podcast, the Glenn Walker and Ray Cornwall weekly podcast where they talk unrehearsed about whatever happens to come to mind.
 It’s an audio-zine for your mind, a nerd exploration of a nerd world.
-This week the topic of discussion is that pesky upcoming movie from Fox, The Fantastic Four.
-Ray is a huge FF fan and recent reports and rumors of what to expect in this new film version of Marvel’s First Family have him climbing the walls.
+This week, Ray is too sick to talk, so I’ve recruited The Bride, Jenn Walker, to sub for him.
+We’re talking about the big “Saturday Night Live” anniversary special, the new Ghostbusters, and even comics, and television, along with a new spin on all the usual stuff.
 See and hear more after the jump.

 Each week, one of Biff Bam Pop’s illustrious writers will delve into one of their favorite things.
 Perhaps it’s a movie or album they’ve carried with them for years.
 Maybe it’s something new that moved them and they think might move you too.
 Each week, a new subject, a new voice writing on… something they love.

 I’ll be talking about my love of the amazing Amazon, Wonder Woman.
 She’s not the first female superhero, or even the first patriotic hero, but she’s the first lady of superheroics, and I love her.
 Meet me after the jump, for some of my favorite stuff.